datragingscholar/datragingscholar.github.io/_posts/2014-02-13-clean-code-tips-and-tricks-general-guidelines-and-solid-principle.md

 Whew, what a journey.
 This is the end of our three-instalment Clean Code Tips and Tricks, I hope you enjoyed it as much as I enjoyed preparing it.

-We talked about the importance of write readable code that'll make you and your co-workers understand better and enjoy working with.
+We talked about the importance of writing readable code that'll make you and your co-workers understand better and enjoy working with.
 Then we talked about the S.O.L.I.D principle which I think is very important to make our code maintainable and robust.